 We need to reach zero emissions by 2050 in order to meet the Paris Agreement goal of limiting temperature increase below 2.0 °C, but ideally below 1.5 °C. This objective will only be reached if several actions are undertaken simultaneously.
-Among the necessary actions, the International Energy Agency suggests that the subsurface can contribute with some 20 % of the total CO2 emissions reduction.
+Among the necessary actions, the International Energy Agency suggests that the subsurface can contribute between 20 to 30 % of the total CO₂ emissions reduction.
 This contribution comes mainly from geologic carbon storage, but also from geothermal energy and subsurface energy storage.
-The latter is particularly important because renewable energies do not produce energy in the moment that we need it and thus, we need to store energy when there is an excess of production and utilize the stored energy when the demand exceeds the production.
+The latter is particularly important because renewable energies do not always produce energy in the moment that we need it and thus, we need to store energy when there is an excess of production and utilize the stored energy when the demand exceeds the production.
 Since batteries do not have enough capacity, energy storage in terms of hydrogen, compressed air energy storage (CAES) or aquifer thermal energy storage (ATES), will play a major role to efficiently store energy.

 The downside of these geo-energies is that when we inject or extract fluids from the subsurface, we alter the pore pressure, temperature, stress state and geochemical composition of the geological formations, which may induce seismicity if fractures and/or faults are destabilized.
 The main geo-energy applications that may induce seismicity and thus, may benefit from the breakthroughs of this project are described here, including the potential harm to the environment, animals or plants: